Skip to content

 sudo chctl setup appliance

-# NOTE: By default the following command will install the appliance in /opt/appliance directory.
-If you want to install that at a different location, you can specify the location using --target-directory flag
+Note: By default the above command will install the appliance in /opt/appliance directory.
+If you want to install at a different location, you can specify the location using --target-directory flag.

 sudo chctl start appliance